bxparks/acetimepy/README.md

 `acetime.acetz.ZoneManager` factory class which is initialized with the `acetime.zonedb.ZONE_REGISTRY` containing all `zonedb` entries.

-The `acetz` class should be a drop-in replacement for the equivalent `datetime.tzinfo` classes from the following Python libraries:
+The `acetz` class is a subclass of `datetime.tzinfo` so it should be a drop-in replacement for the equivalent `tzinfo` subclasses from the following Python libraries:

 * pytz (https://pypi.org/project/pytz/)
 * dateutil (https://pypi.org/project/python-dateutil/)